Entrance and Scholarship Days

 Scholarships are awarded for above average musical skill and aptitude.

-Auditions: All elements of the audition are conducted by the Director of Music.
+Auditions: All elements of the audition are conducted by Mrs Kershaw, Head of Music.
 An accompanist may attend for the practical performance element.
 Candidates may offer up to 2 instruments, including voice.

 Performance: Two contrasting pieces on the first study.
 Any one piece offered on a second study will be taken into consideration.